Mars Inc set to open first chocolate factory in India

 Mars India currently imports chocolate and manufactures its Pedigree and Whiskas pet care products.

-U.S.-based Mars Inc is the third biggest confectionery business globally behind Nestle SA and Mondelez International, the maker of Cadbury, according to Euromonitor International.
+U.S.-based Mars Inc is the third biggest confectionery business globally behind Nestle SA NESN.VX and Mondelez International, the maker of Cadbury, according to Euromonitor International (MDLZ.O).

 (Reporting by Marcy Nicholson; Editing by Leslie Adler)